davve77/BetterWRD/README.md

 🏞 BetterWRD - Useful browser extension for WRD!
 ===

-This extension adds tons of useful features to WeAreDevs.net & improves the user experience by a long shot.
+This extension adds tons of new features to WeAreDevs.net & improves the user experience by a long shot.

 It gives you the possibility to `Create or Use Premade Themes`, `Use Emotes`, `Switch through the old & new forum layouts`, Have `Quick Profile/Thread Viewers` & many more features that not only help improve your experience on WRD, but also improve the design of the website.